ITSpecialist111/ai_automation_suggester/README.md

 * **Home Assistant:** Version 2024.1 or later.
 * **AI Provider Setup:** You will need access to an AI model.
-    * For cloud providers (OpenAI, Anthropic, Google, Groq, Mistral, Perplexity), you’ll need API keys.
+    * For cloud providers (OpenAI, Anthropic, Google, Groq, Mistral, Perplexity, OpenRouter, Requesty), you’ll need API keys.
     * For local models (LocalAI, Ollama), ensure the local servers are running and accessible from Home Assistant.

 ---